tiramiseb/terraform_packer_ansible/README.md

 There are many ways to improve this stuff:

 * First, use ELB for load balancing and therefore high availability.
-* Make a better use of Terraform possibilities (for instance, manage the ECR).
+* Make more stuff generic, in order to use a single image with different setups (for instance, use environment vars or other sources to set NginX or Wordpress configuration bits, like hostname etc).
 * Automate the monitoring configuration (either automatic discovery of services or definition in Terraform or Packer).
 * Probably many other possibilities...